Approach

 Drawing on this methodology, the Fossil Fuel Atlas aims to help a wider range of people to better understand, predict and avert these impacts, through rapid threat identification and the open-access data, mapping and visualisation tools on the platform.

-The transparency tools here complement other important transparency platforms addressing fossil fuels, energy, biodiversity, climate change and related topics, with whom we are working.
+The transparency tools here complement other important transparency platforms addressing fossil fuels, clean energy, biodiversity, climate change and related topics, with whom we are working.

 For additional information on the methodology underpinning the Fossil Fuel Atlas please refer to the background Fossil Fuel Atlas Global Brief.
+More data and tools are under development that support methodologies related to scaling clean energy.